 by GARY YAMASAKI The classic Butch Cassidy and the Sundance Kid makes for an intriguing study in point-of-view crafting.
 Such a study could explore any of the three planes of point of view developed in earlier posts, but it is the informational plane that will be the focus of this post.
-The Oct 25/2012 post laid out the basics of the functioning of point of view on this plane.
+Who Knew What When laid out the basics of the functioning of point of view on this plane.
 It spoke of how a narrator’s control over what information gets supplied to an audience contributes to whether or not the audience ends up merging with a character, with the key distinction being between the audience being limited just to the information possessed by the character (resulting in a merging, and thus, a sense of empathy for the character), and the audience being given information not possessed by the character (preventing a merging).

 Point-of-view crafting on this plane is central to a lengthy chase sequence in our film.
 Butch and Sundance — notorious bank and train robbers of the Wild West of the 1890s — have one of their train heists interrupted by the appearance of a posse, initiating a chase that goes on for twenty-five minutes (nearly one-quarter of the whole movie).
 The feature of this sequence most pertinent to the informational plane of point of view is the way in which the six members of the posse are depicted.
 Their introduction into the story line is set up with the arrival of a single-car train, with the six of them bursting out of the car on horseback to begin the pursuit (35:03-35:08).
 Their emergence from the car is covered by four short low-level shots which, at first glance, appear completely unremarkable.
 But a closer look at these shots reveals that all four deprive the viewers of a good look at any of the riders’ faces.